Statement from Cross-Lines Regarding COVID 19

 Our Senior Commodities in-home deliveries will continue as normal.

-We plan to implement these changes through Monday, April 27th.
 We will continue to constantly monitor recommendations from the CDC and local health department and make any recommended changes that are necessary to protect the community.

 For the safety of everyone on our campus, we have posted signage and are asking visitors to not enter the facilities if they are sick or experiencing symptoms such as fever, cough and shortness of breath.
 We thoroughly and regularly clean all areas with anti-bacterial cleaners, provide hand sanitizer in all areas and encourage all staff, volunteers and visitors to wash their hands frequently and regularly.